-I met my friend for a walk the other day, but not before “un café et croissant” at a favourite french bakery, “Beaucoup”, seriously delicious!
-After calculating the damage, calories that is, a walk was definitely in order.
-When it’s a gorgeous sunny day outside in Vancouver, you jump at the chance to hit the sweet spots in the city.
-With that in mind, we headed towards Kitsilano Beach, known as Kit’s Beach, which is one of the most popular and happens to be one of my personal favourites.
+I met a friend for a walk the other day, but not before “un café et croissant” at a favourite french bakery, Beaucoup; seriously delicious!
+After calculating the damage, (calories, that is), a walk was definitely in order.
+When it’s a gorgeous day in Vancouver, you jump at the chance to hit the sweet spots in the city.
+With that in mind, we headed towards Kitsilano Beach, known as Kit’s Beach, one of the most popular and one of my favourites.

-Kits Point, is the closest traditional neighbourhood to downtown Vancouver; surrounded by parks, beaches and ocean, its location is second to none.
-With its picturesque streets and eclectic array of homes straight out of Architectural Digest, its a neighbourhood done well.
-Call it what it is, “design porn for the eyes”.
+Kits Point is the closest traditional neighbourhood to downtown Vancouver; surrounded by parks, beaches and ocean, its location is second to none.
+With its picturesque streets and eclectic array of homes straight out of Architectural Digest, it’s a neighbourhood done well.
+Call it what it is, design porn for the eyes.
 Here you’ll find beautiful Craftsman, Queen Ann, ’60s revivals and modern steel and glass structures defying your typical cookie-cutter style home.
-Not to be omitted, is a classic Parisienne home straight from the likes of Haussmann, shipped directly from France?
-It could be.
+Not to be omitted, is a classic Parisienne home from the likes of Haussmann, shipped directly from France.
+Or, at least it could be.

-The owner of this lovely French home happened to be good friends with my friend, so when she suggested: “we should pass by my friend’s place and see her garden.”
+The owner of this lovely French home is friends with my friend, so when she suggested: “we should pass by my friend’s place and see her garden.”
 I had a feeling I wouldn’t be disappointed.
-Upon arriving at the beautiful gates, I could see the garden from the distance; I knew we were somewhere special, a charming garden, reminding me of my travels to the south of France, or even better, Paris.
+Upon arriving at the beautiful gates, I could see the garden from a distance; I knew we were somewhere special, a charming garden, reminding me of my travels to the south of France, or even better, Paris.

-Sometimes we don’t need to travel far to discover beauty in our backyard where we least expect it.
+You don’t need to travel far to discover the beauty; it’s in our backyard where we least expect it.

 A moment in Paris, a girl can dream, right?